Marrwan03/Calculator/README.md

 ###

-<h4 align="left">🧱 I faced problem about Numbers priorities and i cannot set all Numbers with operations in textbox so i do this rule Number (Operation) Number that`s my solve about it.</h4>
+<h4 align="left">I faced problem about Numbers priorities and i cannot set all Numbers with operations in textbox so i do this rule Number (Operation) Number that`s my solve about it.</h4>

 ###